fchastanet/bash-tools-framework/BestPractices.md

 - `cat << 'EOF'` avoid to interpolate variables
 - use `builtin cd` instead of `cd`, `builtin pwd` instead of `pwd`, ... to avoid using customized aliased commands by the user
+- use the right shebang, avoid `#!/bin/bash` as bash binary could be in another folder (expecially on alpine), use this instead `#!/usr/bin/env bash`

 ## Variables